-There are a lot of beautiful and unique places in the world, but if you haven’t seen the Tuscany hills or taken a sip from the Tuscany wines, you’ve missed something “meraviglioso”.
+There are a lot of beautiful and unique places in the world, but if you haven’t seen the Tuscany hills or taken a sip from the Tuscany wines at wine tastings, you’ve missed something “meraviglioso”.

 Although for us – the habitants of the noisy cities, the rural parts of Tuscany may seem too quiet and too simple, life in Tuscany has a certain charm which some of you may recognize in the movies of Benigni.

-If you want to spend your holidays working in an Italian vineyard, in a job such as a grape picker, first of all you need to know that in Italy the harvest season starts from late summer and lasts until September/October.
+If you want to spend your holidays working in an Italian vineyard, in a job such as a grape picker, first of all, you need to know that in Italy the harvest season starts from late summer and lasts until September/October.

 Picking grapes can be quite a challenging activity, not to mention that the weather in Tuscany can be rather difficult to stand.

-All the sweat and hard work is forgotten when you enjoy a glass of red wine from the wine you’ve helped make.
+All the sweat and hard work are forgotten when you enjoy a glass of red wine from the wine you’ve helped make.
 It’s a fantastic sensation!

 About the Author: Oana is a gadget lover with a vivid interest for traveling and good food.
 Although until now she has visited mostly Europe she plans to travel to Turkey – the Asian part and Morocco, and she would return every time to Italy.